BVC2013/dataScraper/README.md

 # dataScraper
-Coded by Bhavyansh Shivakoti ( check out my YT channel, BTG Tech and drop a sub lol) if this helped you, make sure to share this with your friends ONTO THE CONFIG WE GOOO
+Coded by Bhavyansh Shivakoti ( check out my YT channel, oddstufs and drop a sub lol) if this helped you, make sure to share this with your friends ONTO THE CONFIG WE GOOO